TEAMMATES/teammates/docs/documentation.md

 ## Deploying to Github pages

-Note that deployment is done automatically upon pushing to master, due to the setup Github Action.
-See `dev-docs.yml` for more details, and [this section of the MarkBind user guide](https://markbind.org/userGuide/deployingTheSite.html).
+Documentation is automatically deployed after each push to `master` branch, as configured in `dev-docs.yml`.
+For more details see [this section of the MarkBind user guide](https://markbind.org/userGuide/deployingTheSite.html).